dgkontopoulos/dgkontopoulos.github.io/_pages/about.md

 <a href="http://mbg.duth.gr/index.php/en/">Democritus University of
 Thrace</a>.
 I then proceeded to do a MRes in Biodiversity Informatics and Genomics at Imperial College London, which I completed with Distinction.
-Currently, I am pursuing a PhD degree at Imperial College London, trying to detect factors that constrain the ability of ectotherms to adapt to various thermal environments.
+Following this, I pursued a PhD degree at Imperial College London (from 2015 to 2019), in which I examined likely constraints on the ability of ectotherms to adapt to various thermal environments.
 <br><br>
 For more information, click on the tabs at the top of this page.
 </font>